 Common HOA Rejection Reasons (and How to Avoid Them)

-We maintain our 100% approval rate by avoiding the mistakes that get other contractors' submissions rejected:
+We reduce revision risk by avoiding the mistakes that get many deck submissions returned:

 Wrong Color Selection